Welcome to Penji!

 - Appointments - Appointments Flow Article

 Appointments in Penji allow students to book times directly with providers.
-Providers will set their appointment calendars via the Teach screen in their app, and students can book times from their calendars.
+Providers will set their appointment calendars via the "Teach" screen in their app, and students can book times from their calendars.
 These are usually one-on-one but can also be small group.
-Students usually request an appointment which is then confirmed by the provider, but you can turn on "auto-accept" if you'd like.
+Students usually request an appointment which is then confirmed by the provider, but "auto-accept" can be turned on.
 Admins can also create sessions for students (Sessions > Create Session, in your admin panel).

 - Drop-In - Drop-In Flow Article